tuang3142/redditor/README.md

 pip install --editable .
 ```

-## MIT licence

 ## to do

-next version should have:
+the next version should have:

 - [ ] unlimited query
 - [ ] command quit/q/double Enter to quit